Judith Collins not sorry to see back of Paula Bennett and slams Sir John's 'boys' club'

 Collins is on a publicity trail in the lead up to the release of her book, Pull No Punches, and in interviews over the weekend called Key "brutal" and spoke about his all-male inner circle dubbed his "kitchen cabinet".

 "To say it's anything other than a boys' club?
-No I'd say it's pretty much a boys club' and some women are better in boys' clubs and I'm not," Collins said today.
+No I'd say it's pretty much a boys club and some women are better in boys' clubs and I'm not," Collins said today.

 She also aired her grievances with English by saying he wasn't a good leader and was better as a deputy.